rostools/r-cubed-intermediate/README.md

 ## Installing necessary packages

-Packages used and depended on for this course are included in the `DESCRIPTION` file.
+Packages used and depended on for this workshop are included in the `DESCRIPTION` file.
 To install the packages, run this function in the root directory (where the `r-cubed-intermediate.Rproj` file is located: